zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Is it fair that this—

 **ZMD**: It's a risk.
 What I would say is that there are risks both ways.
 Thinking for yourself and pursuing radical ideas, pursuing your philosophy wherever it takes you, even if it's an unconventional thing, it can, in fact, go very wrong, as we've seen.
 But refusing to think for yourself and just doing what your parents and schools want you to do, that's definitely a lower variance path.
 If your only concern is to avoid anything bad happening, then just do what your parents and schools tell you to do.
 I'm using this word _variance_.
 You know what that means.
 So you can have good things; you can also have bad things.
 I do think that just doing what your parents and schools tell you to do is not a great life.
 It's a lower variance life.
 I think I'm doing much, much better for—as many criticisms as I have of this whole thing, of this whole quasi-religion.
 It has changed me so much.
 I am doing so, so much better in life than if it hadn't been there.
 For now, I am actually finishing college 15 years late.
-But the way I'm doing itI think the way I'm doing it now makes so much more sense in that I learned how to study for my own reasons from my own books.
+But the way I'm doing it, I think the way I'm doing it now makes so much more sense in that I learned how to study for my own reasons from my own books.
 And then applying all those skills I've gained in the intervening 15 years and applying it to the standard school stuff.
 It's just a very different experience from just being in school and just doing what the teachers tell you to do, and that's your only experience of what it means to learn.
 As opposed to, now that I've had some experience, trying to do things for myself and making some mistakes along the way and trying to learn.
 I can take those skills and apply them to the standard curriculum and now do better.
 As opposed to when I was at Santa Cruz 15 years ago, I was going to major in philosophy.
 I didn't have a purpose.
 I didn't have a plan.
 I didn't know anything about the world or how to think or how to do anything except sit in a class and do what the teacher tells you to do.
 It was a very impoverished existence.
 I think it was pretty bad.
 I think I'm doing much better in life now.
 I think I made more money.
 I think my life is so much better for taking ideas seriously.

 **CM**: What is it about the community in particular that enabled that?